I have a PhD in climate science from UNSW Sydney, and am now based at the University of Reading, UK.

 I have undergraduate degrees in physics and architecture.
 After completing architecture in 2005, I worked on residential, health and education buildings.
 After 6 years working in Australia and overseas I heard the siren call of science, so I started a science degree majoring in physics.

 In thinking about how I could combine my two backgrounds, I started looking into urban climate modelling for my Honours (research) year of physics.
 I really enjoyed the research and work environment at the Climate Change Research Centre (CCRC) at UNSW in Sydney, Australia.
-I’m now completing a PhD at the CCRC in combination with The Centre of Excellence for Climate System Science, and collaborating with the CSIRO.
+I completed my PhD at the CCRC in combination with The Centre of Excellence for Climate System Science and the CSIRO.